-- go missing (from school, care or home) and are subsequently found in areas away from their home - have been the victim, perpetrator, or alleged perpetrator of serious violence (e.g. knife crime) - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection - are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity - owe a 'debt bond' to their exploiters - have their bank accounts used to facilitate drug dealing
+- go missing and are subsequently found in areas away from their home - have been the victim or perpetrator of serious violence (e.g. knife crime) - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection. - are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity - owe a 'debt bond' to their exploiters - have their bank accounts used to facilitate drug dealing